dfguerrerom/mgci-docs/docs/source/sepal/module_usage.rst

 Visualizing results through the MGCI Results drawer
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-To explore the results of the computation visually, SEPAL-SDG 15.4.2 :sub:`beta` can generate dashboards and maps that show changes that occurred in the AOI, simply by following these steps:
+To explore the results of the computation visually, SEPAL-SDG 15.4.2 can generate dashboards and maps that show changes that occurred in the AOI, simply by following these steps:

 1. Select the **MGCI results** drawer in the left panel (as seen below).